Palace of Fontainebleau: Theatre

 Concerts, plays and other theatrical productions were a regular part of court life at Fontainebleau.
 Prior to the reign of Louis XV these took place in different rooms of the palace, but during his reign a theatre was built in the Belle-Cheminée wing.
 It was rebuilt by the architect Gabriel, but was destroyed by a fire in 1856.
 It had already been judged too small for the court of Napoleon III, and a new theatre had been begun in 1854 at the far eastern end of the wing of Louis XIV.
-It was designed by architect Hector Lefuel in the style of Louis XVI, and was inspired by the opera theatre at the palace of Versailles and that of Marie-Antoinette at the Trianon Palace.
+It was designed by architect Hector Lefuel in the Louis XVI style, and was inspired by the Royal Opera of Versailles and the Théâtre de la Reine at the Petit Trianon.
 The new theatre, with four hundred seats arranged in a parterre, two balconies and boxes in a horseshoe shape, was finished in 1856.
 It has the original stage machinery, and many of the original sets, including many transferred from the old theatre before the fire of 1856.

 The theatre was closed after the end of the Second Empire and was rarely used.
-A restoration began in 2007, funded with ten million Euros by the government of Abu-Dhabi.
-In exchange, the theatre was renamed for Sheik Khalifa Bin Zayed al Nahyan.
+A restoration began in 2007, funded with ten million Euros by the government of Abu Dhabi.
+In exchange, the theatre was renamed for Sheikh Khalifa bin Zayed Al Nahyan.
 It was inaugurated on 30 April 2014.
 The theatre can be visited, but it no longer can be used for plays because some working parts of the theater, including the stage, were not included in the restoration.
+As of April 2024 there is little to be seen in the theatre, except the royal box and empty stage.